-During our 6 weeks in the country of Georgia, Georgian cuisine jumped almost immediately into our worldwide top 5 favorite cuisines.
+During our time living in the country of Georgia, Georgian cuisine jumped almost immediately into our worldwide top 5 favorite cuisines.
 It could be the excessive use of cheese.
-It could be that Khachapuri (Georgian Cheese Bread) and Khinkali (Big, meaty, slurpy soup dumplings) are two of the best things I have ever eaten.
+It could be that traditional Georgian food like Khachapuri (Georgian Cheese Bread) and Khinkali (Big, meaty, slurpy soup dumplings) are two of the best things I have ever eaten.

 Cheese, butter, meat.
 Georgian Cuisine is filled with hearty comfort food.
 You won’t lose weight when you travel to Georgia.
 But the pounds you gain will be a reminder of just how much your belly and tastebuds enjoyed the experience.

 We ate a lot, so here is a huge list of some of the best traditional Georgian food which you must try when you travel to Georgia.
 As well as restaurants where we recommend to eat the best versions of Georgian Cuisine.

 Not every dish on this list is 100% Georgian, as the nature of cultural exchange means dishes have been influenced over time.
 But we aim to explore what is Georgian Traditional Food, as well as regional dishes that have become important in Georgia even if they are more famous elsewhere.

 Update: In late 2018 we returned to Georgia again to re-feast on all the best Georgian food, as well as discover some new dishes.
 Find our expanded and updated Georgian Cuisine Mega Guide below.

 Table of Contents: Traditional Georgian Food & Georgian Cuisine

 Georgian Cuisine Podcast – What to eat in Georgia & Tbilisi Podcast

 Georgian Cuisine: Cheeses & Breads (Includes Khachapuri!
 And our Georgian cheese video)

 Georgian Cuisine: Meats & Mains (Includes Ojakhuri – Yum!)